-My career path to Chief Innovation Officer at BlueFletch was built on years of mobile proof of concepts (POCs).
+My career path to Chief Executive Officer at BlueFletch was built on years of mobile proof of concepts.
 Many of these POCs have been in large enterprises and governmental organizations with a key focus on replacing legacy devices.
 Usually these companies require devices that are ruggedized and can survive in the end-user’s workplace environment.

-We are entering another renaissance of ruggedized device replacements for enterprises.
+We are entering another era of ruggedized device replacement for enterprises.
 The current fleet of devices in service are well past their service lifetime and are running Microsoft Windows CE, with an operating system that is effectively 10+ years old.
 Others, are running terminal emulation applications that should have been replaced in the late 1990s.

-Many retailers, logistics and warehousing companies are looking to get the latest and greatest in mobile device.
-Microsoft missed a window to retain its marketshare with Windows Embedded Handheld 8.0 & 8.1.
-Some companies are holding out hope for Windows 10, while other companies and even device manufacturers are warming up to Android.
-Even Microsoft is investing in Android.
+Many retailers, logistics and warehousing companies are looking to get the latest and greatest in mobile devices.
+Microsoft missed a window to retain its market share with Windows Embedded Handheld 8.0 & 8.1.
+Some companies and device manufacturers held out hope for Windows 10.
+The consensus is that Android is the OS for the rugged device market.
+Even Microsoft has invested in Android.

 My typical approach for running a POC is to leverage “Design Thinking”.
 Design thinking is a process, applicable to all walks of life, of creating new and innovative ideas and solving problems.